MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/virtual-appointment-meeting-template.md

 The Virtual appointment template is a default meeting template in Microsoft Teams that your users can use to schedule virtual appointments with customers, clients and other people outside your organization.
 For example, use it to schedule and conduct interviews, mentorship sessions, financial consultations, virtual shopping experiences, and more.

-The template allows you to control meeting settings that meeting organizers typically control.
+The template allows you to specify values for meeting settings that meeting organizers typically control.
 It gives you the flexibility to apply default settings and enforce settings.
-You can choose to lock settings so meeting organizers can't change them when they use the template to schedule a virtual appointment.
+You can choose to lock settings so meeting organizers can't change them when they use the template.

 With this template, you can enable a consistent experience across your organization for virtual appointments scheduled within Teams and help enforce compliance requirements.